 10:00 Grand Central Terminal

-Start your day with a walk around Grand Central Terminal to marvel its exquisite architecture as seen in endless movies.
+Start your day with a walk around Grand Central Terminal to marvel at its exquisite architecture as seen in endless movies.
 In the train station, apart from trains and train signs, you will also find a variety of shops and restaurants.
 Before leaving don’t forget to spot the famous clock and look at the ceiling of the Main Concourse.
-Upon existing look up to catch a glimpse of the Chrysler Building.
+Upon exiting look up to catch a glimpse of the Chrysler Building.

 Find out more about the Grand Central Terminal here.